HughMaingauche/ILI9341-parallel-TFT-driver-for-micropython/README.md

 All the examples above start by setting the pins connected to the display (and if needed to the SD card pins) :

-# Pin definition for the MCD display
+3.1 Pin definition for the LCD display
 LCD_RD = 2

 LCD_WR = 4

 LCD_RS = 32   # RS & CS pins must be ADC and OUTPUT

 LCD_CS = 33   # for touch capability -> For ESP32 only pins 32 & 33 - For PICO only pins 26,27 & 28

 LCD_RST = 22

 LCD_D0 = 12

 LCD_D1 = 13

 LCD_D2 = 26

 LCD_D3 = 25

 LCD_D4 = 17

 LCD_D5 = 16

 LCD_D6 = 27

 LCD_D7 = 14

-# Pin definition for the touchscreen
+3.2 Pin definition for the touchscreen

 XP = LCD_D0   #

-YM = LCD_D1   #  Those four pins are used for the touchscreen YP = LCD_CS   #  Please note that CS and RS are the same as for the display above XM = LCD_RS   #
+YM = LCD_D1   #  Those four pins are used for the touchscreen

+YP = LCD_CS   #  Please note that CS and RS are the same as for the display above

+XM = LCD_RS   #

 Except for the RS and CS pins, you can choose any I/O pin, but be aware that to use the SDcard you will need an available SPI, so save at least one set of SPI pins for this !